es-shims/globalThis/README.md

 [![browser support][testling-png]][testling-url]

-An ECMAScript spec-compliant polyfill/shim for `System.global`.
-Invoke its "shim" method to shim System.global if it is unavailable.
+An ECMAScript spec-compliant polyfill/shim for `global`.
+Invoke its "shim" method to shim `global` if it is unavailable.

 This package implements the [es-shim API](https://github.com/es-shims/api) interface.
 It works in an ES3-supported environment and complies with the [spec proposal](https://github.com/tc39/proposal-global).